leangjia/blender_docs/manual/sculpt_paint/sculpting/tools.rst

    The effect is similar to moving a group of vertices in Edit Mode with Proportional Editing enabled, except that *Grab* can make use of other Sculpt Mode options (like textures and symmetry).

+   Grab Active Vertex
+      Snaps the maximum strength of the brush to the highlighted active vertex, making it easier to manipulate low poly models or meshes with subdivision surfaces.

+      Enabling *Grab Active Vertex* also enables a dynamic mesh preview which generates a preview of vertices connected to om the active vertex.
+      This helps to visualize the real geometry that is being manipulating while sculpting with active modifiers.

 Snake Hook :kbd:`K`
    Pulls vertices along with the movement of the brush to create long, snake-like forms.